aidanbae123/ThinkPad-E14-Hackintosh-gen-4-AMD/README.md

 - Built-in mic
 - Dual Boot
 - Continuity Camera (Wired ONLY)
+- SLEEP - Now thanks to using USBMap.kext rather than USBToolBox.kext

 ## Minor issues:
+- Battery life is quite poor
+- Facetime is weird: There is no incoming video on calls (other person can see you but you can't see them).
+Audio works fine.
-- Audio stops working every now and then, but can be fixed by opening settings and re-selecting the internal speakers as output
+- ~~Audio stops working every now and then, but can be fixed by opening settings and re-selecting the internal speakers as output~~ Now seemingly gone with appleALC updates
-~~- Certain OpenGL apps (such as Notion) cause massive glitches.
-Unfortunately not much can be done about this as it is an issue with NootedRed itself.~~ Can now be fixed using [AMDHelper]([url](https://github.com/alvindimas05/AMDHelper)), although it is experimental.
+~~- Certain OpenGL apps (such as Chrome) cause massive glitches.
+Unfortunately not much can be done about this as it is an issue with NootedRed itself.~~ Can now be fixed using [AMDHelper]([url](https://github.com/alvindimas05/AMDHelper))- experimental but seems to work fine.
 - Settings sometime crashes (Fixed by running "sudo purge" in terminal)
 - Sonoma is still quite buggy

-## What doesn't work:

-- Sleep ~~Now seems to be somewhat functional thanks to either a DSDT patch OR [this supposed fix](https://www.tonymacx86.com/threads/solved-ventura-sonoma-random-scheduled-pm-wake-from-sleep.323359/)~~ Now the laptop doesn't sleep AT ALL
-- ~~Full EC Read-Write access for fan control~~ Now fixed thanks to @Collin8000
+- When you have too much storage used, the laptop starts restarting with an "NVME command timeout" kernel panic

 ## What will never work with my specs:
 - Airplay, Sidecar, etc. (Airport needs an authentic apple WiFi chip & sidecar is intel-ONLY)